Intro to information technology: Navigating IT teams

 Information technology (IT) is the bedrock of modern enterprise organizations.
 The term refers to computer systems, software, internet, and other infrastructure that enables an organization's core capabilities.
 Forward-thinking organizations view IT as a competitive advantage that allows them to work smarter and achieve their business goals.

 Depending on an organization's size, the IT department is typically led by the chief information officer (CIO), chief technology officer (CTO), VP of information technology, or IT director.
-The department may include engineers, operators, systems architects, analysts, product managers, and project managers.
+It might include engineers, operators, systems architects, analysts, product managers, and project managers.

 IT teams today build and implement sophisticated solutions that can profoundly impact the success of an organization — and they are increasingly doing it with a product management mindset.
 By working with product managers to create roadmaps for internal tools, IT teams can help solve business problems and ultimately achieve critical business initiatives like digital transformation.